renjithqchem-cpu/radiomics/README.md

 # A transparent radiomic-DEA framework for prioritizing low-energy-electron radiosensitizer candidates

-Code accompanying the manuscript "A transparent radiomic--DEA framework for prioritizing low-energy-electron radiosensitizer candidates" (Renjith Bhaskaran, submitted to *Physics in Medicine & Biology*).
+Code accompanying the manuscript "A transparent radiomic--DEA framework for prioritizing low energy electron radiosensitizer candidates" (Renjith Bhaskaran, submitted to *Physics in Medicine & Biology*).

 This repository implements a transparent computational framework that bridges